 These direct buses cover the 163 km distance in an average of 3 h 14 m but if you time it right, some buses will get you there in just 2 h 20 m .

 The slowest buses will take 5 h 16 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Distance||100 miles (162 km)|

-Coaches from London to Birmingham cover the 100 miles (162 km) long trip taking on average 2 h 15 min with our travel partners like National Express, Megabus, Infobus or Flixbus.
+Coaches from London to Birmingham cover the 100 miles (162 km) long route taking on average 2 h 35 min with our travel partners like National Express, Infobus, Flixbus or Megabus.
 There are direct coach services available.
-You can get the cheapest coach tickets for this trip for as low as £3, but the average price of coach tickets is £4.
+While the average ticket price for this route costs around £6, you can find the cheapest coach ticket for as low as £5.
 Travellers depart most frequently from London Victoria and arrive in Birmingham, Coach Station.

 Making the journey by coach from London to Birmingham is a stress-free way of travelling the 126 miles between the two cities.
 There are up to ten or more departures a day every day of the week.
 All of these are direct and take between three and 3.5 hours depending on departure time and traffic conditions.
 The first coach leaves London Victoria Coach Station early in the morning.
 The last departure is late evening.
 All routes terminate at Birmingham Coach Station.